livz/livz.github.io/_posts/2016-01-21-binary-master-ensign-3.md

 ## 2 - Exploit

 For all the steps describe before to work, the layot of the stack of function **foo** is very important.
 Let's check that in IDA.
-After a bit of renaming, the variables on stack look like this:
+After a bit of renaming, the variables on the stack look like this:

 ![Logo](/assets/images/bm3-1.png)

 Steps:
 * We need a payload of 16 characters in **a**.
 * We need to put 32 bytes in **buf1** from **b** in order to overwrite the return address.
-* We'll use the same trick with the shellcode placed in an environment variable.
+* We'll use the same trick with the shellcode placed in an environment variable, and overwrite EIP with the address of the variable.

 ```bash
 $ ./level3 $(python -c 'print "B"*16') $(python -c 'print "C"*32 + "\xd3\xd8\xff\xff"')